huacnlee/color-lsp/CONTRIBUTING.md

 The `color-lsp` is a Language Server Protocol (LSP) server that provides color.

+### How to test locally

+You can run `make build` to build the `color-lsp`, this will copy `color-lsp` to `/usr/local/bin/color-lsp`.

+Then restart you Zed (You must make sure you have installed the `zed-color-highlight` extension before).

+> NOTE: The zed-color-highlight will use the local built `color-lsp` binary high-priority if exists.

 ### Release new version

 1. Run `cargo set-version -p color-lsp` to update version in `color-lsp/Cargo.toml`.